jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/classes.md

     * Basic attacks from the caster have advantage against the affected target
 * Passive Effects
     * Provides the same function as a Grid Integrated Visor
-    * Confers disadvantage on stealth checks while equipped
+    * Confers disadvantage on stealth checks
     * Confers darkvision to the wearer

 The Tactical Visor is an integral part to the Commando's combat technology package.
 Although the visor comes in many styles, it typically covers the eyes and nose with a heavy face plate.
 Built into the plate is an elongated infrared optical sensor which covers the eyes, giving a bright red glow while active.